lahpublishing/lahpublishing.github.com/testimonials.md

 reading and collecting for over 25 years, this is a very unique insight in to an individual soldier's story and I really like the 'album' presentation.

-Quality of biding and papers is excellent - Really pleased to have secured a copy for myself and this really is a rare insight into a soldier's journey through the pivotal battlefields of the war and beyond.
+Quality of binding and papers is excellent - Really pleased to have secured a copy for myself and this really is a rare insight into a soldier's journey through the pivotal battlefields of the war and beyond.